sksamuel/tribune/README.md

 }
 ```

-That's fine for simple cases, but really we want to remove as much boilerplate as possible.
+That's fine for simple cases, but really we want to remove as much boilerplate as possible, otherwise what's
-So let's use the providedvalidator builder which allows us to build up rules for fields.
+the point of this project?
+So let's use the provided validator builder which allows us to build up rules for validation field by field.

-Getting a rule builder just involves invoking apply on the `Validator` object.
+Creating a rule builder just involves invoking apply on the `Validator` object.

-The main utility is in the `field` method on the validator builder, which accepts an extractor function,
+The main utility is in the `field` method on the validator builder, which accepts an extractor function to extract
-and then simply a test expression that validates that field and returns a bool if the field is valid.
+the field we want to test, and then a test function that validates that field and returns a bool if the field is valid.
 The test expression can be as simple or as complicated as you want.

 ```scala